iterative/dvc.org/content/docs/studio/user-guide/experiments/explore-ml-experiments.md

 Commits can be hidden from the project table in the following ways:

-- **Iterative Studio auto-hides irrelevant commits:** Iterative Studio identifies commits where metrics, files and hyperparameters did not change and hides them automatically.
+- **DVC Studio auto-hides irrelevant commits:** DVC Studio identifies commits where metrics, files and hyperparameters did not change and hides them automatically.
-- **Iterative Studio auto-hides commits that contain `[skip studio]` in the commit message:** This is particularly useful if your workflow creates multiple commits per experiment and you would like to hide all those commits except the final one.
+- **DVC Studio auto-hides commits that contain `[skip studio]` in the commit message:** This is particularly useful if your workflow creates multiple commits per experiment and you would like to hide all those commits except the final one.

   For example, suppose you create a Git commit with hyper-parameter changes for running a new experiment, and your training CI job creates a new Git commit